rapid7/metasploit-framework/documentation/modules/post/windows/gather/bitlocker_fvek.md

 ## Vulnerable Application

-This module enumerates ways to decrypt Bitlocker volume and if a recovery key is stored locally or can be generated, dump the Bitlocker master key (FVEK)
+This module enumerates ways to decrypt a Bitlocker volume and if a recovery key is stored locally or can be generated, dump the Bitlocker master key (FVEK)

 ## Verification Steps
   1. Start msfconsole